adjust/ios_sdk/README.md

 ### <a id="disable-tracking"></a>Disable tracking

-You can disable the adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `NO`. **This setting is remembered between sessions**, but it can only be activated after the first session.
+You can disable the Adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `NO`. **This setting is remembered between sessions**, but it can only be activated after the first session.

 ```objc
 [Adjust setEnabled:NO];
 ```

-<a id="is-enabled">You can check if the adjust SDK is currently enabled by calling the function `isEnabled`.
-It is always possible to activate the adjust SDK by invoking `setEnabled` with the enabled parameter as `YES`.
+<a id="is-enabled">You can check if the Adjust SDK is currently enabled by calling the function `isEnabled`.
+It is always possible to activate the Adjust SDK by invoking `setEnabled` with the enabled parameter as `YES`.

 ### <a id="offline-mode"></a>Offline mode

-You can put the adjust SDK in offline mode to suspend transmission to our servers while retaining tracked data to be sent later.
+You can put the Adjust SDK in offline mode to suspend transmission to our servers while retaining tracked data to be sent later.
 While in offline mode, all information is saved in a file, so be careful not to trigger too many events while in offline mode.

 You can activate offline mode by calling `setOfflineMode` with the parameter `YES`.